GRANTS

 ALL FRC TEAMS CAN APPLY!

-WHAT TO INCLUDE: LOTS of pictures and stories about your team.
+WHAT TO INCLUDE: They know about the FIRST competition already, so focus on your team and what makes you stand out.
+LOTS of pictures and stories about your team.
 They love that!

 Dream Maker Grant